eaygunes/BestPriceEngine/README.md

 - Once engine processes updates, it puts the aggregation values into BestPrices table in the DB.

 ## Prerequisites:
--Sql Server has to be used as DB.
+- Sql Server has to be used as DB.
--Change Tracking has to be enabled on DB and also on the Advertisements table (now column tracking needed).
+- Change Tracking has to be enabled on DB and also on the Advertisements table (now column tracking needed).

 ## Code Organization: